25 Simple & Easy Hand Strengthening Activities for Kids

 Crumbling Paper Activities

 Squeezing paper into balls also gives kids an opportunity to build hand strength.
-They find crinkling paper so much fun.
+When a child crumples paper, it’s an exciting activity.
 It’s a sensory activity as well as hand strengthening.

 Fill a tub with paper and encourage kids to crumple it up to make a “paper ball sandbox.”